 A hallmark of the Columbia experience is being able to learn and thrive in an equitable and inclusive community with a wide range of perspectives.
 Tell us about an aspect of your own perspective, viewpoint or lived experience that is important to you, and describe how it has shaped the way you would learn from and contribute to Columbia’s diverse and collaborative community.
 (200 words or fewer)*

-I first heard of and joined the Leo Club, a youth organization to develop leadership by participating in community service activities, back in Secondary 1.
-Three years later, I got nominated as the secretary: I collaborated with the president at meetings and activities like bake sales and charitable contributions, among others, to expand our community impact.

-The inner fulfillment I received led me to volunteer for a buddy tutor program, a program which pairs student volunteers with students struggling with studies.
-Meeting weekly, I tutored students in chemistry, mathematics and biology: assisting them for upcoming exams, helping them with homework, sharing potential test questions and providing my personal study notes.
+The self-fulfilment I felt after becoming the secretary of the Leo Club, a youth organization to develop leadership by participating in community service activities, led me to join a buddy tutor program.
+Meeting weekly, I tutored students in chemistry, mathematics and biology.
+I assisted them with upcoming exams and homework, sharing potential test questions and providing my personal study notes.

 These activities have helped me realize that life is all about giving than receiving.
 Whether it be through donating to a charity, sharing knowledge, or protecting the environment by picking up rubbish.